 As I've said often: Music is a lifelong friend.

 Our relationship began in the car with my mother, listening to her sing along to The Beatles.
-I credit my ear for music largely to my mother, both in her musical taste as well as the way she interacted with it.
-She always seemed to prefer harmonizing with the vocals of whatever we were listening to instead of singing the main melody, and I subconsciously became accustomed to hearing the way she processed music at an early enough age that it was forever imprinted on all further interactions with it: Listen, understand, react, listen.
+I credit my ear for music largely to her, both in her musical taste as well as the way she interacted with it.
+She always seemed to prefer harmonizing with the vocals of songs we listened to, instead of just singing the main melody, and I became accustomed to hearing the way she processed it all at an early enough age that it was forever imprinted on all subsequent interactions with music: Listen, understand, react, listen.

 My experiences with music became more personal around 9-10 years old, through a pair of wired earbuds out of a pre-iPod MP3 player with room for about 30 or 40 songs.
-I loaded it up, and listened constantly.
-At home, on car trips, on the bus to and from school, I was hooked on the feeling I got from being ensconced in the separated space-time bubble that music could always put me in regardless of where or when I actually was.
+I loaded it up... and listened constantly.
+At home, on car trips, and on the bus to/from school, I was hooked on the feeling I got from being ensconced in the separated space-time bubble that music could always put me in regardless of where or when I actually was.

 The answer was a resounding “I have no idea, but I wanna hear more.”

-Along the quest to hear more, I happened upon InnerFidelity and Tyll Hertsens.
-We now collectively recognize Tyll as being the preliminary resource for headphone enthusiasts at the time, and he was my first legitimate contact point with this hobby (I wager I’m not the only one).
-He’d reviewed ATH-M50, which I already owned, and had even more recommendations further up in price, as well as for different form-factors.
+Along the quest to hear more, I happened upon InnerFidelity.com and Tyll Hertsens.
+We now collectively recognize Tyll as being the preliminary resource for headphone enthusiasts at the time, and he was my first legitimate contact point with this hobby (& I wager I’m not the only one).
+He’d reviewed ATH-M50, which I had already owned and enjoyed, and had even more recommendations further up in price, as well as for different form-factors.
 Having never tried IEMs before, I decided to try the Etymotic ER4p...